3ct0s/eclipse-grabber/inst/SETUP.md

-# Setup Guide for {Token grabber}
+# Setup Guide for the Eclipse Grabber
-Please follow the following steps to setup Disctopia.
+Please follow the following steps to setup Eclipse.

  ## Step 1# Create the Server